Ceramic Dictionary

 Bone china is a mixture of hard-paste porcelain plus bone-ash (Calcium Phosphate).
 Bone China was invented in England in the 18th century.

 Bone dry is when the clay is dry beyond its natural state, which is controlled by the temperature of the surrounding air.
-To arrive at this state, it must be fired to over 100º C, the boiling point of water and then continue until the temperature reaches 600º C, when the clay changes to become bisque.
+To arrive at this state it must be fired to over 100º C, the boiling point of water, and fired continuously until the temperature reaches 600º C, when the clay changes to become bisque.

 ca: BÒRAX